osmosis-labs/osmosis/docs/README.md

     Found an Issue?
     </div>
     <div class="text">
-    Improve this page by suggesting on Github.
+    Improve this page by adding suggestions on Github.
     </div>
   </a>
 </div>